joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 $$ P(r) = \int d\theta\, P(\text{$x_1-x_2 = 2r \cos\theta$})P(\text{$y_1-y_2 = 2r \sin\theta$}). $$

+Since we pick the points randomly, we can treat the $x$ and $y$ coordinates independently.
 The probability that two random unit variables are separated by a distance $d$ is just $2(1-d).$

-To see this, let's place two points a distance $d$ apart on a line with the left hand one starting out at the origin.
+To see this, we can place two points a distance $d$ apart on a line with the left hand point starting out at the origin.
 There is $(1-d)$ worth of open space to slide them before the right hand point hits $1.$ Since we can swap the order of the points and get another valid arrangement, we get a factor of $2.$

 <!--[ diagram of this situation ]-->